Umbilical artery: Development

 The umbilical arteries supply systemic arterial blood from the fetus to the placenta.
-Although this blood is sometimes referred to as deoxygenated blood it is not, and has the same oxygen saturation and nutrients as blood distributed to the other fetal tissues.
+Umbilical artery blood is enriched in CO_{2} and has a lower oxygen content in comparison with systemic arterial blood after birth or in the adult.
 There are usually two umbilical arteries present together with one umbilical vein in the umbilical cord.
 The umbilical arteries surround the urinary bladder and then carry all the deoxygenated blood out of the fetus through the umbilical cord.
 Inside the placenta, the umbilical arteries connect with each other at a distance of approximately 5 mm from the cord insertion in what is called the Hyrtl anastomosis.
 Subsequently, they branch into chorionic arteries or intraplacental fetal arteries.

 The umbilical arteries are actually the anterior division of the internal iliac arteries, and retain part of this function after birth.

-The umbilical arteries are one of two arteries in the human body that carry deoxygenated blood, the other being the pulmonary arteries.

 The pressure inside the umbilical artery is approximately 50 mmHg.
 Resistance to blood flow decreases during development as the artery grows wider.